 Mr. Brabham is one of the original founder/owners of the East Coast Hockey League of which the Stingrays are now a part of.
 Each year, the regular season record winner is awarded the Brabham Cup, named in honor of Henry.
 Mr. Brabham owns four hockey clubs throughout the east coast, including the Johnstown Chiefs.

-A Savannah, Georgia, attorney who is best known as the owner of perhaps the world's most famous dynasty of bulldogs.
+A Savannah, Georgia attorney who is best known as the owner of perhaps the world's most famous dynasty of bulldogs.
 Since the 1950s, he and his family have cared for and maintained the unbroken line of mascots of the University of Georgia English Bulldogs, known successively as Uga I - VII.
 Seiler is also known for his legal practice in Georgia.
 He served as president of the State Bar of Georgia in 1973.
 He was featured in the book and movie Midnight in the Garden of Good and Evil, set in Savannah, as the lawyer who defended Jim Williams.
 Because of his and Uga's role in the book, Seiler ended up being cast in the film as Judge White, and has since been cast in two other movies filmed in Savannah, The Legend of Bagger Vance and The Gingerbread Man.
 Seiler is a senior partner at Bouhan, Williams & Levy LLP, one of the most well-known and highly-regarded firms in Savannah, Georgia, which was featured prominently in Midnight in the Garden of Good and Evil.
 The firm's office, the Armstrong House, as well as other locations in Savannah, were also featured in the original 1962 version of the film "Cape Fear" starring Gregory Peck and Robert Mitchum.

-The former Episcopal Bishop of Alabama, with his seat at the Cathedral Church of the Advent in Birmingham, Alabama.
+Parsley is the former Episcopal Bishop of Alabama, with his seat at the Cathedral Church of the Advent in Birmingham, Alabama.
 He was also Chancellor of the University of the South in Sewanee, Tennessee.
 In January 2006, Bishop Parsley was nominated for Presiding Bishop of the Episcopal Church, and came in second in balloting to Katharine Jefferts Schori during voting at the General Convention of the Episcopal Church in the United States of America in Columbus, Ohio.

 ADMIRAL KURT W. TIDD